themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 > {{ theme:partial src="aside-header" voice="gabe" text="Beyerdynamic DT 770 Pro" }}
 >
 > [Beyerdynamic](http://north-america.beyerdynamic.com) is a solid company.
-They're small but they make excellent headphones that are dependable and well made.
+They're small but produce excellent headphones that are dependable and well made.
 I'm using the 250 ohm version of the DT770 Pro.
 This means they are effectively driven by a laptop but in theory struggle with an iPod.
 Beyerdynamic also makes a 32 and 600 Ohm model.
 The higher the impedence, the better the coil response but a lower impedence requires more power to achieve the same volume.
 In reality, I think the 250 Ohm model works fine with an iPhone or laptop.
 >
 > I can't stress enough how comfortable these headphones are.
 I can easily wear them all day without a problem.
 There's enough flex in the headband that there's little pressure.
 Since the cups do not rest on the ears, they also do not bother me while wearing glasses.
 Oh, and they sound amazing.
 >